 - Food for children is not offered free of charge at Hôpital Montfort.
-Food can be bought at Tim Hortons or at the cafeteria.
+Food can be bought at the coffee shop or at the cafeteria.

 - Children must be supervised at all times by an adult other than the patient.
 If a child is making a lot of noise, running in the corridors or unsupervised, we will ask that the child return home.

 - We may ask the child and their guardian to leave the room in order to provide care to the patient.

 - More specifically, at the Family Birthing Centre, it is very important that the new mother be able to rest after the delivery; the same applies to the partner who will have to support the mother and newborn when they go home.
 It is therefore preferable that the other children spend the night at home or with a loved one, rather than stay at the hospital.

 - There is no maximum number of visitors.
 However, if there are too many visitors in a room, some loved ones may be asked to wait in the waiting room or outside the unit.

 - Contact your loved one’s healthcare team to find out the best time to visit.

 - You do not have to sign in.
 You can go directly to your loved one’s room.

 - Anyone can visit, based on the patient’s preferences.

 - At Hôpital Montfort, there are two places where you can get food.
 Our cafeteria is located in the basement and there is a coffee shop in the main entrance.